Bachelor of Journalism

 Hone your skills to excel in the evolving world of journalism and communications.
 The practical focus of the BJour degree is on writing, editing, interviewing, photography and working with technology to produce print and online publications.
 Explore theory such as media law and journalistic ethics, and cultivate decision-making and critical-thinking skills.
 Prepare for a career in news organizations or communication and media liaison departments.

 Students are trained for jobs as journalists and communication specialists.

 - Grade 12 (or equivalent) or mature student status

-- English 12/English 12 First Peoples with a minimum of 73% or equivalent
+- English Studies 12/English First Peoples 12 with a minimum of 73% (or equivalent)

 If you don’t meet the requirements